Melmouth/api_project/README.md

 ## Overview

-The purpose of **API Project** is to provide a simple and modular interface to leverage an XGBoost model in an API application.
+The purpose of **API Project** is to provide a simple and modular interface to leverage an XGBoost model in an API application in the context of my EDHEC 2025 Business Data Management Final Evaluation.
 This project allows you to:

 - Load and use a pre-trained model (`xgb_model.pkl`) for making predictions.
 - Provide an entry point via `main.py` to start the API server.